Failure to demonstrate the fifth middle phalanx (late calcification of the middle phalanx of the fifth finger) |

 Opinions vary.

-Amniocentesis (or chorionic villus sampling) is undoubtedly the only test that can
+villus sampling) is undoubtedly the only test that can categorically rule

 However, it is neither medically indicated nor recommended that every pregnant woman